cakephp/docs/en/console-and-shells.rst

     if you plan to use the Console.

-Before we get into specifics, let’s make sure we can run the CakePHP Console.
+Before we get into specifics, let’s make sure we can run the CakePHP console.
 First, you’ll need to bring up a system shell.
 The examples shown in this section will be in bash, but the CakePHP Console is Windows-compatible as well.
 Let’s execute the Console program from bash.
 This example assumes that the user is currently